 Few people expect to be arrested for a crime.
 But the risks for a permanent resident are much higher.
 Permanent residency can be revoked.
 Many crimes can result in deportation of a permanent resident or at least create major (and expensive) problems just to renew a green card.

 Every time a permanent resident reenters the United States after traveling abroad, reentry is at the discretion of a Customs & Border Protection officer.
 That CBP officer has the power to refuse entry and make life miserable for the permanent resident.
 An old photo or discrepancy of information could create another time-consuming and expensive headache.
+Under the new public charge rule, CBP officers can even find permanent residents inadmissible if they’ve been outside the U.S. for more than 6 months and meet certain conditions.

 On the other hand, citizenship is good for life.
 Citizenship cannot be revoked unless there is substantial evidence of a crime against the state.

 These are just three practical benefits of U.S. citizenship.
-Of course, there are several more benefits to becoming a U.S. citizen through naturalization:
+Of course, there are several more great benefits to becoming a U.S. citizen through naturalization:

-Only U.S. citizens can vote in Federal elections.
-Most States also restrict the right to vote, in most elections, to U.S. citizens.
+Only U.S. citizens can vote in federal elections.
+Most states also restrict the right to vote, in most elections, to U.S. citizens.
 This is a powerful right that gives U.S. citizens the ability to steer the American government on decisions related to immigration reform, healthcare and more.

 - Becoming Eligible for Federal Jobs